barakbri/mcleod/README.md

 # Where to start
 After installation, type `browseVignettes(package = 'mcleod')` in the console and press the *PDF* link to see the package vigenette.
 The vignette goes over the statistical method, as well as simple and advanced use cases.

+# Reproducing paper results
+A github repository with scripts used to reproduce paper results is at: https://github.com/barakbri/Bayes_CI_Scripts